Dedicated to Creating Healthier Communities

 In October, she had a mammogram at the Franciscan Breast Center – Burien, and was called back a few days later for a second screening.
 On November 7, she received her diagnosis of breast cancer.
 At just 1.2 centimeters, her tumor was small and early-stage.
 But because Heather’s cancer was HER2-positive, it was more aggressive and would require a longer course of chemotherapy.

-Right away, Heather met with CHI Franciscan surgeon Ani Fleisig, MD, and oncologist Krushangi Patel, MD.
+Right away, Heather met with Virginia Mason Franciscan Health surgeon Ani Fleisig, MD, and oncologist Krushangi Patel, MD.
 A few weeks after her lumpectomy, Heather began a 14-month course of chemotherapy and radiation.
-She credits her personal support network and her CHI Franciscan care team for helping her manage her symptoms and continue many of her normal activities during the lengthy treatment.
+She credits her personal support network and her Virginia Mason Franciscan Health care team for helping her manage her symptoms and continue many of her normal activities during the lengthy treatment.

 “People ask me all the time how I got through it.
 I tell them you have to have an absolutely tremendous support team, and I did.
 My husband Paul was my rock, and Dr. Fleisig, Dr. Patel, the nurses, and the radiation techs at Highline were so spectacular,” Heather said.
 “I would recommend Highline to anyone going through this.”